Anthropology - Bachelor of Arts

 Archaeological Theory History

-This course provides in-depth analysis of the evolution of archaeological theory from early antiquarianism to current ideas and practices.
+This course provides in-depth analysis of the development of archaeological theory from early antiquarianism to current ideas and practices.

-Prerequisites: Minimum grade of C- in either ANTH 206 or ANTH 209 and a 300 level ANTH course.
+Prerequisites: Minimum grades of C- in a 300-level ANTH course and one of ANTH 206 or ANTH 209.

 ANTH 486